Debt Consolidation (what to consider + real life stories included)

 • Credit card C: $12.50

-So in all you’re paying $254.16 towards your debt rather than the full $300.
+So, you’re paying $254.16 towards your debt rather than the full $300.

 With debt consolidation, you take out a loan of $4,000 and pay off ALL of the above debt — and you get a lower interest rate for the loan at 10%.

-Now each month when you contribute $300 you’ll pay $266.67 towards your debt rather than just $254.16.
+Now, when you contribute $300 each month, you’ll pay $266.67 towards your debt rather than just $254.16.

 In theory, this means you’ll be able to pay off your debt faster.